-A SIMPLE IRA plan (savings incentive match plan for employees) is a tax-favored retirement plan that certain small employers may establish for the benefit of their employees.
+A SIMPLE IRA plan (savings incentive match plan for employees) is a taxfavored retirement plan that certain small employers may establish for the benefit of their employees.
 Your employer has chosen to establish a SIMPLE IRA plan and will make plan contributions on your behalf to your Traditional SIMPLE IRA for each year you are eligible.
 If your employer's SIMPLE IRA plan allows, you may elect to have your employer make SIMPLE IRA contributions to your Roth SIMPLE IRA as permitted under the Code, regulations, and other applicable guidance.
-SIMPLE Roth contributions cannot be made to your Traditional SIMPLE IRA, and Traditional SIMPLE IRA contributions cannot be made to a Roth SIMPLE IRA.
-Specific information regarding your eligibility to participate in your employer's SIMPLE IRA plan is included in the summary description provided to you by your employer.
+SIMPLE RA, and Traditional SIMPLE IRA contributions cannot be made to a Roth SIMPLE IRA, specific information regarding your eligibility to participate in your employer's SIMPLE IRA plan is included in the summary description provided to you by your employer.